jmacarthur/box2d-ssem/README.md

 swig and pygame can be installed on a Debian-style system with 'apt install swig' and 'apt install python3-pygame' respectively.

+Swig version 3.0.12 does not currently work with PyBox2D.
+If your version of swig is 3.0.12, as it is on Ubuntu 18.04, you'll need to downgrade it to 3.0.8 to make this work, by using the following instructions:

+    deb http://archive.ubuntu.com/ubuntu xenial main restricted universe
+    sudo apt-get update
+    sudo apt install swig3.0=3.0.8-0ubuntu3

+This may break other things on your system which require 3.0.12.

 To run 'main.py', you'll need to put the PyBox2d framework module onto the path, for example:

     export PYTHONPATH=/home/jimm/apps/pybox2d/examples